elektro-NIK/edgetx-user-manual-ua/bw-radios/model-select/setup.md

 ### USB Joystick

-The **USB Joystick** has two possible modes, **Classic** and **Advanced**.
+The **USB Joystick** has two possible modes, **Classic** and **Advanced**.&#x20;

 {% hint style="info" %}
 If using the radio as a USB Joysitck, both internal and external RF modules should be turned off.
 When configured as such, the mixer will run at 1000Hz when in Joystick mode (which is needed for F.Sim competitors).
 Additinally, it also displays mixer run time in statistic/debug screen.
-This will result in increased performance when connected to a computer via USB.
+This will result in increased performance when connected to a computer via USB.&#x20;
 {% endhint %}

 In **Classic mode**, the radio's configured output channels will be sent to the target device in numerical order and mapped to the device's preconfigured USB controller axes and buttons.
 Below is the default channel mapping for Microsoft Windows.